Alice Verlet

-Alice Verlet (1873–1934) was a Belgian-born operatic coloratura soprano active primarily in France.
+Alice Verlet (1873–1934) was a Belgian-born operatic lyric coloratura soprano active primarily in France.
 She sang principal roles at the operas in Lyon, Nice, and Monte Carlo; at His Majesty's Theater in London; at La Monnaie in Brussels; and at the Paris Opéra and Opéra-Comique.
 In the United States, although not entirely absent from the operatic stage, she was known primarily as a concert singer and was a featured singer on Edison records.

 Life

 Alice Verlet was born in 1873 as Alice Verheyden in the Flemish-speaking region of Belgium, where her father was an official.
 She commenced musical study at age 8 with lessons in piano and harmony; vocal training did not follow until age 16, when she studied under Mme.
 Moriani, then a respected voice teacher in Brussels.
 Within four years, in 1893, Verlet made her professional debut at Leuven, immediately after which she sang for the Belgian Queen and members of the nobility in Brussels.